digital-asset/dpm/docs-internal/src/cli/dpm_artifacts_tags.rst

 ~~~~~~~~

-Will list all tags associated with an artifact (dar/component) at an arbitrary OCI registry
+List all tags associated with an artifact (dar/component) at an arbitrary OCI registry

 ::